manaskshirsagar/mayoandsriracha/README.md

 ## Intro
-or long has humanity dealt with roughly guessing sriracha and mayo
+For long has humanity dealt with roughly guessing sriracha and mayo

 ## Recipe